-March 28, 2012 by Dan Rafter, Online Campaigns Manager
+March 28, 2012 by Dan Rafter, Associate Director of Communications

 The shooting of 17 year-old Trayvon Martin is a jarring reminder of the senseless violence that minority communities face on an all too frequent basis.
 While the investigation is not yet complete, authorities owe it to Trayvon’s family and to all victims of violence to see justice is served.
 And we must continue to advocate for common-sense protections that ensure people of color, LGBT Americans, and others aren’t victims of potentially bias-related crimes.

 The NAACP has a petition where you can add your voice to those calling for justice.
 Add your voice now.